 Assistant Vice President for Policy Development and Analysis | 919-962-5663

-Dr. Shun Robertson serves as a state policy expert for the Strategy and Policy Division, researching key higher education issues to advance the system’s strategic goals.
+Dr. Shun Robertson serves as a state policy expert for the Strategy and Policy Division, researching key higher education issues to advance the System’s strategic goals.

-Prior to joining UNC, Robertson was a program director at MDC and Jobs for the Future, providing senior-level policy and research support to education and community-based projects.
+Prior to joining the UNC System, Robertson was a program director at MDC and Jobs for the Future, providing senior-level policy and research support to education and community-based projects.
 She also served as a policy analyst for the South Carolina Technical College System (SCTCS).
 In her role with SCTCS, Robertson provided ongoing analysis of education and economic trends affecting community colleges.
 She also has several years of experience working in admissions offices at colleges in Georgia and South Carolina.

 Dr. Robertson received her bachelor of science in business administration and doctorate in educational administration from the University of South Carolina; and her master of business administration from Augusta State University.
 She earned a certificate in nonprofit administration from Duke University.

-Director of Policy Research & Analysis | 919-962-4549
+Director of Data Analysis and Research | 919-962-4549

-Executive Assistant | 919-962-6082
+Executive Assistant to Dr. Andrew Kelly | 919-962-6082